 Compton played for Middlesex for the first time in 1936 as a 18-year-old.
 It was the Whitsun match against Sussex, and scored 14 batting at number eleven.
 He was involved in an important last-wicket partnership with Gubby Allen that gave Middlesex first-innings points before umpire Bill Bestwick gave Compton lbw because he was desperate for a pee.

 Soon, he was batting with confidence against Harold Larwood.
 There is the charming story of young Compton driving a fast bowler for two consecutive fours.
-At the other end was skipper Walter Robbins.
+At the other end was skipper Walter Robins.
 “You know what to look out for now, don’t you?”
-Robbins asked.
+Robins asked.
 Compton didn’t.
-Robbins warned him of a bouncer.
+Robins warned him of a bouncer.
 Compton replied, “If he does (bounce), I shall hook him.”
 The next ball disappeared into the Mound Stand.

 By the end of the season, Warner called him the best young batsman since Walter Hammond was a boy.
 However, even as he grew older and older, till the day he retired just shy of 40, Compton’s style of run-making did not undergo much modification.
 It was only the knee that hampered it.